LudoviKush/GA_mADEVICE/README.md

 detached upon [user request](https://github.com/andOTP/andOTP/issues/145).
 But all credit for the original version and for starting this project still goes to Bruno!

 ## Help wanted:
-I currently don't have that much time to spend developing andOTP, so any contributions are always welcome.
+I currently don't have that much time to spend developing DAB OTP, so any contributions are always welcome.
-Don't worry, I will still continue to develop andOTP it will just slow down from the incredible speed I had going in the beginning.
+Don't worry, I will still continue to develop DAB OTP it will just slow down from the incredible speed I had going in the beginning.

 ## Features: